-- Supplemental or replacement remedial or tutorial instruction in the classroom or in a Learning Resource Centre (LRC) with individuals or small groups of students. - Instructional sessions for individual or small groups from regular classes during class time (may involve the implementation of a Supplemental or Replacement program). - Specific program instruction (i.e. self-regulation, social-emotional, behavior intervention, etc).
+- Supplemental or replacement remedial or tutorial instruction in the classroom or in a learning resource centre (LRC) with individuals or small groups of students. - Instructional sessions for individual or small groups from regular classes during class time (may involve the implementation of a supplemental or replacement program). - Specific program instruction (e.g., self-regulation, social-emotional, behaviour intervention, etc.). - Sharing information with classes or groups of students regarding inclusion and acceptance of students with diverse learning needs.